aleksandermajos/BIGAI/SCHOOL/ML.DL.RL ENGINEER/BEGINNER/THEORY/README.md

-# BIGAI SCHOOL ML.DL.RL ENGINEER
+# BIGAISCHOOL ML.DL.RL ENGINEER BEGINNER THEORY

-**MODULAR FRAMEWORK BASED ON MACHINE LEARNING AND DEEP LEARNING ALGORITHMS** by Aleksander Majos
+**MACHINE LEARNING, DEEP LEARNING COURSE BASED ON BIGAI ENGINE** by Aleksander Majos

 > **BEWARE**: This is a work in progress!
 >